ciernialab/ROIMAPer/README.md

+The Allen Brain Atlas adult mouse brain was obtained from: [https://download.alleninstitute.org/informatics-archive/current-release/mouse_ccf/annotation/ccf_2017/] at a resolution of 10 µm.
+Allen Reference Atlas – Mouse Brain \[adult mouse\].
+Available from [atlas.brain-map.org].

-The RGB representation of the Allen Brain Atlas was obtained from [The Scalable Brain Atlas](https://scalablebrainatlas.incf.org/).
+The Waxholm Space Atlas of the Sprague Dawley Rat Brain version 4 was obtained from: [https://www.nitrc.org/projects/whs-sd-atlas].

 This plugin was inspired by the FASTMAP plugin by Dylan Terstege from the Epp lab, University of Calgary, published on 12-07-2019 [https://doi.org/10.1523/ENEURO.0325-21.2022](https://doi.org/10.1523/ENEURO.0325-21.2022), available at [https://github.com/dterstege/FASTMAP](https://github.com/dterstege/FASTMAP)